TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 27/Numbers 27.22.md

 ---

-And Moses did as Jehovah commanded him; and he took Joshua, and set him before Eleazar the priest, and before all the congregation:
+Moses did as Yahweh commanded him; and he took Joshua, and set him before Eleazar the priest, and before all the congregation: